onqtam/headjack/docs/why/REPUTATION.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Status
 ██████████████████████████████████████████████████████████████████

+we need to change our concept of prestige

 > "Men do not desire to be rich, but to be richer than other men." - [John Stuart Mill](https://www.azquotes.com/quote/837834)